Why Adalo Works for Building Physio Rehabilitation Apps

 Deploy to Web and App Stores

 Before submitting to app stores, you'll need to prepare a few key materials.
-Create 4–5 screenshots showcasing your app's standout features - like appointment scheduling or exercise tracking - for each device type.
+Create 4–5 screenshots showcasing your app's standout features—like appointment scheduling or exercise tracking—for each device type.
 Write a compelling app description (up to 4,000 characters) that clearly explains how your app helps patients and therapists manage rehabilitation.
 Additionally, configure App Permissions in Adalo to explain why your app needs access to features like the camera or location, especially if you're tracking exercises or movement.

 For Apple App Store submissions, most apps are approved within 48 hours.
 However, healthcare-related apps may face extra scrutiny to ensure privacy compliance.
 Use Apple's TestFlight to invite up to 10,000 testers before the official launch.
 This is a great way to catch any last-minute bugs and collect feedback.
-If you're focusing on web deployment, you can publish directly to a custom domain (typically costing $10–$45 per year).
-This bypasses app store reviews and allows for quicker updates and changes.

 After deployment, your focus should shift to maintaining and improving the app to meet user expectations.